kingsdigitallab/kdl-vqa/README.md

 `CUDA_VISIBLE_DEVICES=1 nohup python bvqa.py describe &`

 If a single instance uses less than 50% of the GPU VRAM and processing (use `nvidia-smi dmon` to check) and less than 50% of CPU & RAM then you can send another instance on the same GPU.

 ## Tips

 Finding the right model and prompts to get good answers is a matter of trial and errors.
 It requires iteratively crafting the questions to get the desired form and accuracy of responses.
 Some models need some nudging.
-And some questions will never bring satisfactory level of answers by a particural model or any curent model.
+And some questions will never be satisfactorily answered by a given model or any curent model.
-Knowing how to rephrase, reframe or simply stopping is a bit of an art.
+Knowing how to rephrase, reframe or simply stop is a bit of an art.

 A recommended method is to work one question at a time with a handful of diverse images.
 Engineer the prompt to optimise accuracy.
 If it is high enough, iterate over a slightly larger sample of images.
 If you are confident the level of error is tolerable and your sample representative enough of the whole collection then the question is worth submitting to all the images.

 It is more computationally efficient to prepare all your questions before sending them to the entire collection.
 Running one question at a time over N images Q times is much slower than running the script once with Q questions over N images.

 After running your questions on a larger proportion of your collection, you might want to spot check the responses here and there to get a sense of how good/usable they are.

 As prompt engineering is usually very model-specific, moving to another model can be very disruptive.
 It aways mean reassessing the answers and often means reformulating many questions from scratch.

 ## Models